MushroomCyber/Loadout/README.md

 ```

 If an upgrade leaves the machine in an odd state, `loadout doctor` names the
-problem rather than making you guess.
+problem instead of leaving you to guess.

 ---